 How do I compare 15-Year fixed mortgage rates?

 When shopping for the best mortgage rate you need to consider the overall cost of the loan, not just the interest rate.
 Mortgage closing costs can be 3%-6% of the loan amount and the fees you pay vary by lender.
 The lender with the lowest rate could be more expensive overall if it is charging higher origination fees or adding in discount points.
 This is why you should compare annual percentage rates (APR), which factor in certain fees in addition to the interest rate, as opposed to just the interest rate.

 You can compare interest rates and fees by looking at the Loan Estimate, which the lender must provide within three business days from when you submit a mortgage application.
 Since all lenders are required to use the same Loan Estimate form, it’s easy to evaluate multiple offers.

 A 15-year fixed mortgage is an excellent option for financing your home purchase if you want to pay as little interest as possible, but it’s not the best choice for everyone.
 For many potential homeowners a 15-year loan simply isn’t an affordable option.
-This is part of the reason why only around 10%-15% of the conventional mortgages originated in the past few years were 15-year fixed loans, according to data provided by Freddie Mac.

 You can typically borrow more with a 30-year mortgage than with a 15-year loan.
 This is because the amount you can borrow is based on your debt-to-income ratio (DTI), and the higher monthly payments that come with 15-year loans will increase your DTI.
 This means some homebuyers shopping in expensive markets may not have enough income to qualify for a 15-year loan, even with excellent credit.